Rising-Stars-by-Sunshine/Haowen-STATS201-Final/README.md

 - **Disclaimer**: Submissions to the final project for [STATS201 Introduction to Machine Learning for Social Science, 2023 Spring Term (Seven Week - First)](https://ms.pubpub.org/) instructed by Prof. Luyao Zhang at Duke Kunshan University.
 - **Acknowledgments**: I would like to thank Prof. Luyao Zhang for her instructions on STATS201 and thanks all the classmates for the inspiring discussions and feedbacks.

-motivation: motivate others to get interested in your research (related to the existing literature)
-Intellectual: contribution.
-Future work

 ## Project Summary
 **1. Explanation project:**
-* Background & Motivation: NFT is getting more and more popular, but the amount of research related to the prediction of the value a NFT product is still small.
+* Background & Motivation: Cryptocurrencies have emerged as a popular investment and payment option in recent years, and the cryptocurrency market has grown rapidly (Canh, Binh, and Thanh 2019).
+However, the volatility of cryptocurrency prices has posed significant challenges for stakeholders.
+As a result, there is a growing interest in the development of accurate and reliable cryptocurrency price prediction models to assist investors in making informed decisions.
+The development of cryptocurrency price prediction models is challenging due to the complexity and unpredictability of the cryptocurrency market (Ametrano 2014).
+One approach to improving cryptocurrency price prediction is using an explanation, which involves identifying the key factors that drive cryptocurrency prices.
+The explanation provides a more transparent and interpretable approach to price prediction.
-* Research Question: This project focus on the research question that what are the hot topics in the NFT prediction field.
-This question is important since it can help further research find new attributes in prediction.
+* Research Question: What are the hot topics in the cryptocurrency price prediction field?
-* Application Scenario: This project is applied to eight literatures related to the NFT prediction topic.
+* Application Scenario: This project is applied to 12 papers related to the cryptocurrency price prediction.
+These literatures are collected by keyword searching in [google scholar](https://scholar.google.com/), and their titles and abstracts are used for the natural language processing (Ritchie 1982) task.
 * Methodology: The machine learning methodology explanation is used in this project, especially, word cload and bigram are used for text analysis.
 * Results: The results shows some new high-frequency words and new relationship of keywords.
-* Intellectual Merit & Practical Impacts: This project contributes to the future research direction of NFT prediction.
-More research can be conducted based on the new high-frequency words.
+* Intellectual Merit & Practical Impacts: The study contributes to the transparency and interpretability of cryptocurrency price prediction tasks.
+The study's results and implications can inform the development of more effective cryptocurrency price prediction models, ultimately assisting investors in making informed decisions in a volatile market.
+For future work, more literature can be collected to generate more robust results and more sophisticated explanation models that integrate both quantitative and qualitative data can be developed to enhance the transparency and interpretability of cryptocurrency price prediction models.

 **2. Preidcation project:**
 * Background & Motivation: Ethereum has a large market cap, while its price predictability is not much addressed in the published literature.
 * Research Qeustion: Thus, this project focuses on the research question that how effetive is machine learning algorithmns in predicting Etherem open price.
 * Application Senerios: This project is applied to the Ethereum opening price from 2015 to 2021.
 The machine learning methodology prediction is used in this project.
-* Methodology: Linear regression and random forest regression are used as regression models.
-* Results: The result shows that linear regression has a good performance, which random forest regression is not efficient.
+* Methodology: The machine learning methodology explanation is used in this project.
+Natural language processing is applied to extract the text information, then word cloud and bigram are used for text analysis.
+* Results: The word cloud shows that when it comes to predicting cryptocurrency prices, the most popular digital currencies used for this task are Bitcoin and Ethereum.
+Additionally, we noticed that machine learning methods are commonly used for this type of prediction, and there is a lot of interest in time-series forecasting techniques.
+Overall, these findings suggest that those looking to predict cryptocurrency prices should focus on these two currencies and consider utilizing machine learning and time-series analysis techniques.
 * Intellectual Merit & Practical Impacts: This project contributes to the times series data prediction, especially in the Ethereum value prediction.
 More researches on more kinds of machine learning models and more features related to the price prediction can be conducted in the future.

 **3. Casual inference project:**